Ashishkasaudhan/Dockerfiles/build-tools/readme.md

 # Objective
-This Dockerfile creates a docker image on amazon Linux.
+This Dockerfile creates a docker image on amazon Linux with specified tool and it can be used as a Jenkins Slave

 ## Installation